sg129646/sg129646.github.io/_pages/about.md

 author_profile: true
 ---

-I am a second year Ph.D. student in the joint Engineering & Public Policy and Civil & Environmental Engineering program at Carnegie Mellon University.
+I am a second year Ph.D. student in the joint <a href="https://epp.engineering.cmu.edu" target="_blank">Engineering & Public Policy</a> and Civil & Environmental Engineering program at Carnegie Mellon University.
 My research examines energy equity, extreme heat, and residential electricity consumption, with a focus on how climate stress disproportionately affects vulnerable communities.

 Beyond research, I stay connected to the broader campus community through STEM outreach with <a href="https://epp.engineering.cmu.edu/events/succeed/index.html" target="_blank">SUCCEED</a>, am currently the a departmental representative on CMU's Graduate Student Assembly, and am the recent CMU Liason for the <a href="https://aspgpitt.wordpress.com" target="_blank">Allegheny Science Policy and Governance</a> organization.